fregante/ghatemplates/readme.md

 1. Runs `npm version *` with your specified version
 2. Publishes to npm
-3. Creates the release and changelog with [fregante/release-with-changelog](https://github.com/fregante/release-with-changelog)
+3. Creates the release and changelog with gh-cli

 ```sh
 npx ghat fregante/ghatemplates/npm-publish